neilhiddink/AutonomouSwift/README.md

 2. Open Etcher.
 Select the **Raspbian Stretch for Desktop** .img file you downloaded from raspberrypi.org and the remote drive for the SD card, then click **Flash**.

-3. Open Finder press eject to safely disconnect the SD card from your Macbook Pro.
+3. Open Finder and press eject to safely disconnect the SD card from your Macbook Pro.

 4. Insert the SD Card into the Raspberry Pi SD card slot.

-#### 🔌 Configuring the Raspberry Pi
+#### 🔌 Configuring your Raspberry Pi

+_❗️**Note**: We are not using an external monitor and keyboard to set up the pi and access the raspbian desktop.
+Instead, we will setup a "headless" connection to the pi, then access the desktop from the Macbook Pro with a free application called VNC Viewer._

 5. Plug in your Raspberry Pi.
 You should see a red LED light up near the power input: